 The approach you choose for spaced repetition will vary based on what you’re learning.
 However, here are a few strategies that you might find helpful.

-A great way to use spaced repetition is through flashcards.
+A great way to use spaced repetition method is through flashcards.
 As you come across new information, add it to a themed deck.
 Then, by reviewing these cards daily, you’re not only spreading out your learning but also actively recalling the information.
-For this, try using the best spaced repetition apps.
+For this, try using a spaced repetition app.

 If you’re learning something like a sport, a musical instrument, or even drawing, watching a tutorial once isn’t enough for learning materials.
 You need to practice regularly until it becomes second nature.
 Implementing regular drills or basic exercises every day or two is key.
 Once you’ve got the hang of it, you can reduce the frequency to weekly or bi-weekly sessions to keep the basics sharp.